New Jersey Economic Development Authority

 As it is the goal of NJSCA to ensure opportunities for Artists from New Jersey or who contribute to the arts in New Jersey, and because Artists will need to attend frequent Project meetings and site visits and NJEDA, NJSCA, and other State representatives must have the ability to visit the Artist’s studio, the location at which the Artist(s) will create the art (home and/or studio) is restricted to locations in the states of New Jersey, Delaware, New York and Pennsylvania.

-A separate RFP will be issued for the “finished artwork pieces” of Artwork (Area D on the diagram – located on Floors 2-8).
-Only work from Artists based in Mercer County, New Jersey will be considered for these finished artwork pieces.
+A separate RFP will be issued for the “finished artwork pieces” of Artwork (various wall locations - area C on the diagram).
+Only work from Artists based in Mercer County, New Jersey will be considered for finished artwork pieces.

 3.0 SELECTION PROCESS